Rename, Select, Copy, Fill and Clear. Master powerful Alpha, Mask, Reference and Merge functions through the Layer Options menu.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Merge Down.

-You can merge multiple groups with one simple gesture.
+You can merge multiple groups with a simple Pinch gesture.
 Pinch together the top and bottom layers you want to merge.
-They will merge together along with every layer between them.
+These will merge together along with every layer between them.

-Merging layers will apply any blending mode to the pixels below, and will also disregard any alpha lock.
+Merging layers will apply any blending mode to the pixels below.
+It will also disregard any Alpha Lock you may have set.

-If you reach your layer limit, look through your layers for any you are happy to merge together.
-It’s best to merge only once you’re happy with what you’ve drawn.
+If you reach your layer limit, look through your layers for any you can merge together.
+It’s best to merge only once you’re happy with what you’ve drawn and you know you won't change that layer.

-When you merge multiple layers, the single layer created will bear the name of the layer that was at the bottom of the merged layers.
+When merging multiple layers, the single layer created will bear the name of the layer that was at the bottom of the merged layers.

-This action can be undone immediately with a two-finger tap; however, you cannot come back to a merged layer later in the painting process and un-merge it.
+This action can be undone immediately with a two-finger tap.
+Note, you cannot come back to a merged layer later in the painting process and un-merge it.

 Group layers together.

-Combine Down brings together the active layer plus the layer directly below it into a container called a Layer Group.
+Combine Down merges the active layer plus the layer directly below it into a container called a Layer Group.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Combine Down.

-If you use Combine Down on a layer that sits directly above a Layer Group, your layer will become part of the existing Group.
+If you use Combine Down on a layer that sits directly above a Layer Group.
+When doing this, your layer will become part of the existing Group.

 You can also combine a Group with a layer below, or combine two Groups.